A Borel-Weil Theorem for the Quantum Grassmannians: Introduction

-In Sections 4 and 5, we use the quantum Killing form, and its associated bicovariant calculus, to construct a calculus $\Om^1_q(SU_n,r)$ which restricts to the \hk calculus on $\gr$.
-Moreover, $\Om^1_q(SU_n,r)$ is shown to induce a quantum principal bundle structure on the Hopf--Galois extensions $\gr \hookrightarrow \cs$ and $\gr \hookrightarrow \bC_q[SU_n]$.
-The universal principal connection introduced in Section 3 is then shown to restrict to a principal connection for the bundle, and the induced covariant holomorphic structures on the line bundles are shown to be the unique such structures.
+In Sections 4 and 5, we use the coquasitriangular quantum Killing form, and its associated bicovariant calculus, to construct a calculus $\Omega^1_q(SU_n,m)$ which restricts to the Heckenberger--Kolb calculus on $\OO_q(\mathrm{Gr}_{n,m})$.
+Moreover, using the general results of \textsection 3, we show that $\Omega^1_q(SU_n,m)$ induces a quantum principal bundle structure on the Hopf--Galois extensions $\OO_q(\mathrm{Gr}_{n,m}) \hookrightarrow \OO_q(S^{n,m})$.
+The universal principal connection introduced in Section 3 is then shown to restrict to a principal connection for the bundle.

-In Section 6, we prove the main result of the paper.
+In Section 6, we prove the main result of the paper, which describes the holomorphic sections of the holomorphic line bundles $\EE_k$ introduced in \cite{DOKSS}.